-When the needle reaches the red area of the reserve zone ⇒ fig. 34, the warning lamp will light and an acoustic signal will soundreminding the driver to refuel.
-At this point there are still about 7 litres of fuel in the tank. ■
+When the needle reaches the reserve zone ⇒ fig. 34 the warning lamp will light and an acoustic signal will sound reminding the driver to refuel.
+At this point there are still about 7 litres of fuel in the tank.

 Speedometer